 Press Enter to add each area to the current selection.

 Keep the frames folder handy and add more frames if necessary.
-Review each added frame, adjusting the mask to ensure proper coverage, especially around challenging areas like hands or cables.
+Review each added frame, adjusting the mask to ensure proper coverage, especially around challenging areas such as hands or cables.

 Step 6: Convert the selection to a mask image

-Ensure the active background color is set to black.
+Ensure the active background colour is set to black.

 In the Layer panel, select the base layer containing the extracted image.